 Many mergers and acquisitions fail because of poor handling of change management and a lack of effective integration.

-Company culture plays a major role in whether the acquisition will be a success or a failure.
-For the business being acquired, there may be a resistance to any change in the status quo or towards the new owner from existing staff.
+Company culture plays a major role in whether an acquisition will be a success or a failure.
+For the business being acquired, there may be a resistance to change or towards the new owner from existing staff.

-Keep a focus on your key strategic objectives and development plan and bring your key employees with you on that journey to ensure early buy-in and efficient implementation.
+Communication is critical.
+As soon as possible take the time to meet with key staff to understand the roles they play and how the business operates day-to-day.
+Maintain a focus on your key strategic objectives and your development plan and bring key employees with you on that journey to ensure early buy-in and efficient implementation.